Talking to a therapist about porn can feel exposing. You may have rehearsed the conversation and still feel unsure how to say it out loud.

 • Relational dynamics that drive compulsive behavior

-This is slower and less structured than CBT or ACT, but it’s valuable for people whose porn use is rooted in trauma, early sexual experiences, or deep-seated emotional patterns.
+This is slower and less structured than CBT or ACT, but it can be valuable when porn use is tied to trauma, early sexual experiences, attachment, or long-running emotional patterns.

 If trauma is a significant driver of your porn use, EMDR can help process traumatic memories that fuel compulsive behavior.
 It's often used alongside other approaches rather than as a standalone treatment for porn addiction.